Noxsios/lunch-and-learn/content/slides.md

 ## Nice!

-To view all slides press the `ESC` key, otherwise press `>` to move to the next slide.
+To view all slides press the `O` key, otherwise press `>` to move to the next slide.

 -----